eclipse-langium/langium-website/hugo/content/docs/ast-types.md

 X: {A} 'A' name=ID | {B} 'B' name=ID count=INT;
 ```

-### Assigned Actions
+Note the absence of the keyword `infer`, contrary to [actions inferring types](#simple-actions).

 ## Refactoring Dummy Rules
 *Dummy rules* are parser rules that are not reachable from the entry rule of the grammar.
 Despite the fact that they do not participate in the parsing process, they still influence the shape of the AST.
 They infer types in the same fashion as any other parser rule with type inference.
 However, because dummy rules are exempt from validation check they are prone to introduce breaking changes.
-We strongly advise against using dummy rules and instead replace them with *declared types* wherever possible.
+We strongly advise against using dummy rules, but instead replacing them with *declared types*.

 Let's look at two dummy rules:
 ```